realA10001986/Flux-Capacitor/README.md

 The SD card, apart from being required for [installing](#sound-pack-installation) of the sound-pack, can be used for substituting built-in sound effects and for music played back by the [Music player](#the-music-player).
 Also, it is _strongly recommended_ to store [secondary settings](#-save-secondary-settings-on-sd) on the SD card to minimize [Flash Wear](#flash-wear).
 The chosen chase sequence (*1x) is only stored on SD, so for your selection to be persistent across reboots, an SD card is required.

-Note that the SD card must be inserted before powering up the device.
+The SD card must be inserted before powering up the device.
 It is not recognized if inserted while the Flux Capacitor is running.
 Furthermore, do not remove the SD card while the device is powered.

 Since the SD card on the control board is inaccessible after assembling the FC, I used a microSD extension (like [this one](https://www.amazon.com/Memory-Micro-SD-Female-Extension-Extender/dp/B09MS85FQ3/)), and mounted the slot through a hole in the bottom of my FC so that the SD card can be accessed at any time.
 See [here](Hardware.md).